geemus/notes/books/raw/common_knowledge.md

 ## Serial Transfer

 When a team does a task and then the same team repeats the task in a new context.
+- Receiving team does a similar task in a new context.
+- Task is frequent and nonroutine.
+- Knowledge is tacit and explicit.

 - Knowledge from previous attempts helps in future attempts, but only if knowledge is transfered from individuals to the team as a whole.
 - Serial transfer moves unique knowledge from each individual into a group or public space so that it can be integrated and made sense of by the whole team.